Galina Ustvolskaya: Style

 The music of Galina Ustvolskaya was not openly censured in the USSR.
 However, she was accused by her colleagues of being unwilling to communicate and of "narrowness" and "obstinacy".

-Though many who knew Ustvolskaya perceive the Western sentiment toward her compositions to be one of rebellion and grandiosity, with pianist Oleg Malov even calling her methods a totalitarian fight against Soviet Russia's totalitarian regime - resulting in 'double totalitarianism'.
-While her propensity for a grandiose attitude was seemingly present in her personal life, and noted by several students and colleagues, she never composed "for for money" (except for her commissioned works in 1949–1962) and mainly thought of herself and her music as being misunderstood by those around her.
+Though many who knew Ustvolskaya perceive the Western sentiment toward her compositions to be one of rebellion and grandiosity, with pianist Oleg Malov even calling her methods a totalitarian fight against Soviet Russia's totalitarian regime, resulting in "double totalitarianism".
+While her propensity for a grandiose attitude was seemingly present in her personal life, and noted by several students and colleagues, she never composed "for money", except for her commissioned works from 1949–1962, and mainly thought of herself and her music as being misunderstood by those around her.

-It has long been speculated that Ustvolskaya hid or destroyed compositions that did not meet the government's expectations of socialist realism for music, however she stated in an interview with biographer Olga Gladkova - whose book "Galina Ustvolskaya: Music as Obsession" seemingly has a controversial reputation amongst Ustvolskaya's contemporaries - that her main source of inspiration was God, claiming, "I begin to write when I enter a special state of grace.
+It has long been speculated that Ustvolskaya hid or destroyed compositions that did not meet the government's expectations of socialist realism for music, however she stated in an interview with biographer Olga Gladkova - whose book Galina Ustvolskaya: Music as Obsession seemingly has a controversial reputation amongst Ustvolskaya's contemporaries - that her main source of inspiration was God, claiming, "I begin to write when I enter a special state of grace.
 Music is born in me, and when the time comes, I record it.
-If the time doesn't come, I destroy it."
-But, when asked if she viewed her own compositions as Russian national (or nationalistic), Ustvolskaya noted that Da Vinci, Rembrandt, Bach, and Beethoven are not mainly associated with their nationalities and that their art is "higher" than such labels.
-She continued, "I only accept such work, meaning all types of art."
+If the time doesn't come, I destroy it".
+But, when asked if she viewed her own compositions as Russian, Ustvolskaya noted that Da Vinci, Rembrandt, Bach, and Beethoven are not mainly associated with their nationalities and that their art is "higher" than such labels.
+She continued, "I only accept such work, meaning all types of art".

 Moreover, one of Ustvolskaya's contemporaries, pianist Tatyana Voronina, likened the former's compositional style to a prisoner's shackles.
-In an interview, Voronina said that Ustvolskaya's use of rhythmic, repeating crotchets expressed a ‘dark, somewhat schizophrenic worldview.’
-This sentiment was echoed by Soviet musicologist Ekaterina Ruchevskaya, who claimed of Ustvolskaya's alleged mental instability, "Whether or not there were some mental problems, I cannot say for sure, but I knew of one suicide attempt [...]
-She also had two students, one of whom, Alesha Nikolaev, an incredibly gifted boy, committed suicide aged 18".
+In an interview, Voronina said that Ustvolskaya's use of rhythmic, repeating crotchets expressed a "dark, somewhat schizophrenic worldview".
+This sentiment was echoed by Soviet musicologist Ekaterina Ruchevskaya, who claimed of Ustvolskaya's alleged mental instability, "Whether or not there were some mental problems, I cannot say for sure, but I knew of one suicide attempt..."

 In literature

-Ustvolskaya's relationship with Shostakovich from her time as a student through the 1950s is fictionalized in William T. Vollmann's National Book Award-winning historical novel Europe Central.
+Ustvolskaya's relationship with Shostakovich from her time as a student through the 1950s is fictionalized in William T. Vollmann's historical novel Europe Central.

 Legacy and remembrance

-Ustvolskaya stopped composing in 1991, and spent the last fifteen years of her life living an ascetic, monastic life, rarely leaving St Petersburg other than for performances of her work (1995 and 1996 in Amsterdam, 1998 in Vienna, 1999 in Bern and 2004 in Båstad).
-She still remained extremely invested in her music, often delivering scathing critiques of performances that did not meet her standards.
-In 1998 she gave a description of her life to an interviewer that serves as a kind of thesis statement about her music: